Grace Potter

 Grace Evelyn Potter (born June 20, 1983) is an American singer-songwriter and musician.
-She has released five solo albums: Red Shoe Rebel (2002), Original Soul (2004), Midnight (2015), Daylight (2019), and Mother Road (2023).
+She has released five solo albums: Red Shoe Rebel (2002), Original Soul (2004), Midnight (2015), Daylight (2019), Mother Road (2023), and Trespasser (2026).
 She has also released four studio albums with Grace Potter and the Nocturnals, a band she formed in 2002, which disbanded in 2015 upon her divorce from her bandmate: Nothing but the Water (2005), This Is Somewhere (2007), Grace Potter and the Nocturnals (2010), and The Lion the Beast the Beat (2012).

 Early life

 Potter was born on June 20, 1983, in Waitsfield, Vermont.
 Both of her parents, Peggy and Sparky Potter, were involved in professional woodworking; her mother was also a piano teacher.
 Her older sister, Charlotte Potter, is an artist who works with glass.
 She was exposed to the arts at a very young age and was encouraged by her parents to work with her hands.
 Potter grew up legally blind in one eye and got bad grades.
 She was expelled from bands because she could not read music.

 In 1999, while attending Harwood Union High School, Potter was chosen to attend the three-week Governor's Institute on the Arts session at Castleton University.
 There, she learned from artists such as poet Verandah Porche.

 She attended to St. Lawrence University, but dropped out after her sophomore year to pursue a career in music.